-Members of NAHF are offered:
+Members of HIGN are offered:

-Thats a service thats stood the test of some ever-changing times.
+Its a service thats stood the test of some ever-changing times.

-For more information, visit the NAHF website.
+For more information, visit the HIGN website.

 You know the feeling when the taxman knocks, politely asking to see the paperwork underpinning your last Gift Aid claim.